mj-km/makinteractlab.github.io/_projects/SpinOcchio.md

 ### References

 Myung Jin Kim, Neung Ryu, Wooje Chang, Michel Pahud, Mike Sinclair, and Andrea Bianchi.
-2022. **SpinOcchio: Understanding Haptic-Visual Congruency of Skin-Slip in VR with a Dynamic Grip Controller**. <i>Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems CHI 2022</i>.
+2022. **SpinOcchio: Understanding Haptic-Visual Congruency of Skin-Slip in VR with a Dynamic Grip Controller**.
+In CHI Conference on Human Factors in Computing Systems (_CHI '22_).
+Association for Computing Machinery, New York, NY, USA, Article 433, 1–14.
+DOI: [https://doi.org/10.1145/3491102.3517724](https://doi.org/10.1145/3491102.3517724)

 <!-- DO NOT CHANGE MANUALLY -->